Discovering...

 320 km/h

-Morocco's national railway, ONCF (Office National des Chemins de Fer), operates a modern and expanding network that connects the country's major cities.
-The jewel of the system is the Al Boraq high-speed line -- Africa's first -- which zips between Tangier and Casablanca at 320 km/h, cutting a 5-hour journey to just over 2 hours.
+Morocco's national railway, ONCF (Office National des Chemins de Fer), runs a modern and growing network connecting the country's major cities along the Atlantic coast and into the interior.
+The crown jewel is the Al Boraq high-speed line -- Africa's first and only high-speed rail service -- which rockets between Tangier and Casablanca at 320 km/h, compressing a 5-hour journey into just over 2 hours.

-Beyond the high-speed line, conventional trains link Casablanca to Marrakech, Fes, Meknes, Rabat, and even distant Oujda on the Algerian border.
-Train travel in Morocco is comfortable, affordable, and scenic -- passing through farmland, mountain corridors, and Atlantic coastal stretches that you would miss entirely by air.
+Beyond the high-speed corridor, conventional ONCF trains link Casablanca to Marrakech, Fes, Meknes, Rabat, El Jadida, and even distant Oujda on the Algerian border.
+Rail travel here is comfortable, affordable, and scenic.
+You pass through farmland, mountain corridors, and Atlantic coastal stretches that you would miss entirely from a plane window or a highway.

 Africa's First High-Speed Train

 Spacious seats in both classes with power outlets, fold-down tables, and reading lights.
-Business class offers extra legroom and a premium lounge at Tangier and Casa Voyageurs stations.
+Business class offers extra legroom and access to a premium lounge at Tangier and Casa Voyageurs stations.
+All seats face forward.
+The interior feels modern and well-maintained.

-Free Wi-Fi is available on all Al Boraq trains though speeds can vary.
-Mobile phone signal is strong throughout the journey with 4G coverage along the entire route.
-A cafe car serves beverages and snacks.
+Free Wi-Fi is available on all Al Boraq trains, though speeds can vary under load.
+Mobile 4G signal holds strong along the entire route.
+A cafe car serves hot and cold beverages, sandwiches, and snacks at reasonable prices.

 Route by Route

-Detailed breakdown of every significant ONCF route with prices, times, and practical advice.
+Detailed breakdown of every significant ONCF route with prices, times, stops, scenic notes, and practical advice.

 from 149 MAD